-The Fourth Grade mission project is unique to RHCDS.
-Students paint and fire their own Spanish tiles depicting their particular California mission.
-These beautiful tiles are then mounted and displayed until they are finally sent home as keepsakes.
+The Fourth Grade California travel journal is unique to RHCDS.
+Students paint their own canvases featuring a California landmark.
+These beautiful canvases are then displayed until they are finally sent home as keepsakes.
 Fourth Grade students continue their studies of California history by performing a play called “Oh, California!” for their fellow students and a special performance for their families.
 These are two ways in which the Arts are interwoven into our school’s curriculum.

 - Music Room